 Terrazzo is one of the most durable and cost-effective flooring systems available today.
 The material withstands high amounts of pressure, making the floor ideal for public buildings dealing with high levels of foot traffic daily.
 These buildings include schools and universities, government centers, hospitals, airports, restaurants, and stadiums, which benefit from having terrazzo floors installed.
 Because terrazzo is built to last, it is a rare case where terrazzo needs a replacement.
-Even if terrazzo damages over time, refinishes come at a fraction of the cost than the initial floor installation.
+Even if terrazzo damages over time, refinish comes at a fraction of the cost of the initial floor installation.

 If you are looking for a flooring system with great design opportunities, then there’s no flooring system out there like terrazzo.
 That is because terrazzo offers architects and designers the option of creating almost any design imaginable.
 The floor is a canvas for one’s own design preference.
 From minimalist or ornate to monochromatic or colorful, terrazzo puts you in control of a design.

 With the expansion of epoxy terrazzo over the years, terrazzo now offers an unlimited color palette to choose from.
 More so, aggregates come in various color options as well.
 Marble chips and recycled glass chips come in different colors and textures and are cut into a specific size for a floor’s design.

 Terrazzo design can serve a purpose too.
 Using waterjet technology, the machine cuts detailed logos and graphics for a terrazzo design.
 This works wonderfully for schools and hospitals that are seeking to create a unique atmosphere.
 The use of colors in these designs can work to establish a particular tone.
 In addition to magnificent artwork, terrazzo can work as a navigational tool to guide people from one place to another through the use of free-flowing lines and patterns.